 So you and your partner have consensually agreed that tonight's the night for anal sex.
-Good for you (after all, many women love anal sex).
-But that's not a green light to pass "Go" (read: foreplay) and collect $200 (read: butt sex)—at least not yet.
-Just as you warmed your bod up during your solo anal exploration, you want to be warmed up to prepare for anal sex too.
+Good for you (after all, many people love anal sex).
+But that's not a green light to pass "Go" (read: foreplay) and collect $200 (read: butt sex) — at least not yet.
+Just as you warmed your bod up during your solo anal exploration, you want to be warmed up to prepare for anal sex with a partner, too.

 "Get yourself riled up using the techniques you normally use," says O'Reilly.
 "Better yet, have an orgasm first…Your body is most responsive to pleasure and primed for arousal when your endorphin and oxytocin levels are elevated post-orgasm."
-(Related: Your Brain On: An Orgasm)
+(See: 7 Health Benefits of Orgasm)

 Oral-anal play has many names: Rimming, analingus, tossing the salad, to name a few.
 Whatever you call it, Dr. Goldstein is for it.
 "I highly recommend rimming for those about to engage in anal sex, as it will help get you relaxed and ready to receive!" he says.
 "It's amazing what a little tongue action can do.
 It can help put the receiver's mind at ease while warming them up to relax their sphincters."

-Still, there's an undeniable...intimacy…of having someone's tongue doing swirlies in and around your backdoor, so make sure you and your partner are on the same page before introducing tongue to the butt sex action.
+Still, there's an undeniable, uh, intimacy of having someone's tongue doing swirlies in and around your backdoor, so make sure you and your partner are on the same page before introducing tongue to the butt sex action.

-Friendly PSA from Dr. Goldstein: "Even if you try rimming, make sure spit is not your lubricant of choice."
+Friendly PSA: "Even if you try rimming, make sure spit is not your lubricant of choice," says Dr. Goldstein.

 8. Use toys to prepare for anal sex.